clairey-zx81/json-model/BACKLOG.md

 - [ ] perf: two phase check, without collection and with collection if needed.
 - [ ] perf: no reasons/path collection and run with collection only when bad.
 - [ ] schema: handle includes? inline?!
-- [ ] static: what about a specialize IR [Blaze](https://arxiv.org/abs/2503.02770)?
-- [ ] static: prioritize ts/js for usability, c for speed.
 - [ ] js/ts-backend: look at JSON Schema implementations?
 - [ ] dyn-backend: is dynamic mergeable in xstatic, beyond using `eval`?
 - [ ] rust-backend: see [json crate](https://docs.rs/json/latest/json/).